French forces in Afghanistan: Special forces activities: Opération Épidote

 The year 2003 marked the beginning of Opération Épidote, which aimed at training elements of the Afghan Army.
 The mission lasted three years, during which 3,810 soldiers were trained.

 From 9 August 2004 to 11 February 2005, the Eurocorps was put in charge for the ISAF6 mission.

 In February 2010, one Operational Mentoring and Liaison Team (OMLT), composed of 70 French soldiers and a number of Afghan troops participated in the NATO-led Operation Moshtarak in Helmand Province, Southern Afghanistan.

 First casualties

-French Forces sustained their first fatality on 31 August 2004 when corporal Murat Yagci, of the 1er RIMa, gravely injured two days earlier when his vehicle fell over a cliff, died of his wounds.
+French Forces sustained their first fatality on 31 August 2004 when corporal Murat Yagci, of the 1er RPIMa, gravely injured two days earlier when his vehicle fell over a cliff, died of his wounds.
 Two more soldiers, of the 3e RH, were killed in a traffic accident near Kabul on 21 October.
 On 12 February 2005, a corporal of the 2e REI killed himself with his own weapon.

-The first combat fatalities occurred on 17 September 2005, when a makeshift landmine killed Corporal Cédric Crupel, of the 1er RIMa, near Spin Boldak.
+The first combat fatalities occurred on 17 September 2005, when a makeshift landmine killed Corporal Cédric Crupel, of the 1er RPIMa, near Spin Boldak.